-The “2030 Digital Compass” is a recent Communication from the European Commission that defines the policy objectives for “Europe’s digital decade”.
-The document opens with a paragraph that sketches a changed landscape of digitalisation after the pandemic.
-A biased portrayal, focused on disruptive innovation and the market, instead of public goods and the society, hints at a broader problem with this document.
+The “2030 Digital Compass” is a recent Communication from the European Commission that defines the policy objectives for “Europe’s digital decade.”
+The document opens with a paragraph that sketches a changed landscape of digitalization after the pandemic.
+A biased portrayal, focused on disruptive innovation and the market, instead of public goods and society, hints at a broader problem with this document.

 In a recent Scientific American article on public funding of vaccine research, there is a telling quote from virologist Barney Graham: “Having public-private partnerships is how things get done.
 During this crisis, everything is focused on how we can do the best we can as fast as we can for the public health.
 All this other stuff is going to have to be figured out later.”
 Getting things done fast means leaving for later matters related to intellectual property, public funding and governance of shared knowledge.
 It also means providing public funding for commercial actors without necessary conditions that support the public interest.

-At the highest level, the framework is balanced and sustainable, with references to “healthier and greener society”.
-But when we look at details, these societal goals are overshadowed by a focus on economic growth or technological innovation.
+At the highest level, the framework is balanced and sustainable, with references to a “healthier and greener society.”
+But when we look at the details, these societal goals are overshadowed by a focus on economic growth or technological innovation.
 The big pandemic story is the disruptive innovation by commercial pharma companies.
-While in fact what is badly needed in this regard is an approach that puts focus on the commons and gains that we can get from treating technologies as common goods.
+While in fact, what is badly needed in this regard is an approach that puts focus on the commons and the gains that we can get from treating technologies as common goods.
 Such a perspective is possible only if you really put society at the center.
-And in the “Digital Compass”, the society is actually missing.
+And in the “Digital Compass,” the society is actually missing.

 The Digital Compass document is largely uninspiring and fails to define a real, transformative strategy.
 It does not tell us for what purpose we want to be using technology in Europe, beyond fulfilling quantitative targets (Paul Keller wrote more about this in our previous essay about the Compass).
-And despite the initial reference to the pandemic, much of the strategy is written as if nothing has changed and we can go back to increasing basic targets of digital growth: 5G coverage, digital talent, takeup of cloud solutions.
-Targets also include an European quantum supercomputer and doubled the number of “unicorn” type companies.
-These quantitative indicators are rooted in by now a traditional, or even outdated vision of digitisation.
-It assumes that more digital technology will solve problems that we face.
+And despite the initial reference to the pandemic, much of the strategy is written as if nothing has changed and we can go back to increasing basic targets of digital growth: 5G coverage, digital talent, and takeup of cloud solutions.
+Targets also include a European quantum supercomputer and doubled the number of “unicorn” type companies.
+These quantitative indicators are rooted in, by now, a traditional, or even outdated vision of digitization.
+It assumes that more digital technology will solve the problems that we face.
 And in terms of a societal perspective, it mainly seems concerned with access – to broadband, or to digital e-administration.
-These were measures fit for a transformative strategy in the 2000.
+These were measures fit for a transformative strategy in the 2000s.
 In 2020, these should be seen as indicators of baseline growth, on which we need to define the actual strategy.

 The Compass document highlights, in a list of Europe’s key strengths, an open and competitive single market and strong rules embedding European values.
-This is an ambivalent high level narrative that is ambivalent in proposed balance between purely economic and societal goals.
-Let’s call it “Digital Single Market + Values”.
+This is an ambivalent high-level narrative that is ambivalent in the proposed balance between purely economic and societal goals.
+Let’s call it “Digital Single Market + Values.”
 In my opinion, this is not enough.
-The document does pay some attention to digital rights, and proposes a new “declaration on digital principles and rights” – but the list of principles is light.
-And in a telling passage that concerns digitalisation as an enabler of rights and freedoms, the focus is on reducing geographical distance, “bringing people together independently of where they are physically located”.
-European integration through digitisation needs to mean more than reducing geographical barriers.
+The document does pay some attention to digital rights, and proposes a new “declaration on digital principles and rights,” – but the list of principles is light.
+And in a telling passage that concerns digitalization as an enabler of rights and freedoms, the focus is on reducing geographical distance, “bringing people together independently of where they are physically located.”
+European integration through digitization needs to mean more than reducing geographical barriers.
 Our focus needs to be on strengthening Europe as a society and a public sphere.

-In that document we propose four principles that need to be embraced: cultivating the commons, enabling self-determination, decentralising infrastructure and empowering public institutions.
+In that document, we propose four principles that need to be embraced: cultivating the commons, enabling self-determination, decentralizing infrastructure and empowering public institutions.
 Strong principles and adherence to values, together with a mission orientation, should be the “cardinal points” of the new strategy.

 Secondly, the strategy needs to define a challenge and then launch a mission to achieve it.
 Digital societies face several fundamental challenges today, including tackling disinformation (broadly understood), making digital infrastructure more green or finding ways to use data as a commons, in the public interest.
 A mission-oriented strategy would be much stronger than one defined by quantitative indicators.